-The Charles' law calculator is a simple tool which describes the basic parameters of an ideal gas in an isobaric process.
+The Charles' law calculator is a simple tool that describes the basic parameters of an ideal gas in an isobaric process.
 In the text, you can find the answer to the question "What is Charles' law?", learn what the Charles' law formula looks like, and read how to solve thermodynamic problems with some Charles' law examples.

 Charles' law definition

 There are a few other ways we can write the Charles' law definition, one of which is: the ratio of the volume and the temperature of the gas in a closed system is constant as long as the pressure is unchanged.
-(Check how to do ratios like these in our ratio calculator!)

 Charles' law formula